|

 - Platic (Plactic; Platick)

 - Wider aspect (more than 1 degree), yet within orb.
+See Partile.

 - Pleiades

 - A cluster of seven stars in the head of Taurus, of which Alcyone is the brightest, known as harbingers of bad weather, eye problems, sorrow and general trouble, especially with women.
 Some astrologers also claim them as a marker for homosexuality.
-In Jyotish, they are seen as the lunar asterism Krttika.
+In Jyotish, they are seen as the lunar asterism Krittika.
 In mythology, the Pleiades, seven daughters of Atlas, were half-sisters to the Hyades, another cluster of seven stars in the head of Taurus.
 Interestingly, in Japan the Pleiades are called Subaru, the name and logo of the Subaru car.

 - Pluto

 - One of the outer, trans-personal planets, until recently the furthest known planet from the Sun, Pluto was located by Clyde Tombaugh on February 18, 1930.
 Some modern astrologers hold that it rules Scorpio; others allow it co-rulership with Mars, though traditional astrologers deny that Pluto has any pretensions to sign-rulership.
-It has recently been demoted by astronomers to the status of "dwarf planet", but this has no effect on its astrological importance.
+It has recently been demoted by astronomers to the status of "dwarf planet" and "plutoid", but this has no effect on its astrological importance.
 More about Pluto..

 - Pluto Square